This is Day 11 in the 30 Day Blogging Challenge. You can read Day 10’s post here.

 WordPress.org vs WordPress.com in general:

-- You control your site and what goes on it.
+- You have full control over your site and what goes on it.

-- You have direct access to your site files and database.
+- You have direct access to your site files and database, which is only possible on WordPress.com if you choose the Business or Commerce plan.

 - No unwanted adverts.
 You can choose to add your own if you wish!